triwe/fnr-ofchat-ext/README.md

 ### Testing the Extension

-For testing:
+- **Console Logs:** We've added detailed console logging in the `submitFeedbackForm` and `submitRequestForm` functions.
+These logs can be observed in Chrome DevTools to verify that form data is being correctly captured and sent to the Notion database.

-1. **Simulate Requests:** Use the Chrome DevTools Network tab to inspect requests sent to the `SendToNotion` function.
+- **Simulate Requests:** Use the Chrome DevTools Network tab to inspect requests sent to the `SendToNotion` function.
-2. **Check Logs:** Use the `gcloud functions logs read sendToNotion` command to monitor logs from the Cloud Function.
+- **Check Logs:** Use the `gcloud functions logs read sendToNotion` command to monitor logs from the Cloud Function.
-3. **Notion Integration:** Verify that feedback and requests appear correctly in the Notion database.
+- **Notion Integration:** Verify that feedback and requests appear correctly in the Notion database.

+### Error Handling

+- **Undefined Budget Field:** We updated the `sendDataToNotion` function to handle cases where the `budget` field may be undefined in the feedback form.
+This ensures that no errors occur when submitting feedback without a budget.
+- **General Errors:** Error messages will be displayed in the sidebar if a form submission fails.

+### Final Code Review

+- Before deploying or releasing the extension, review the code to remove or comment out any `console.log` statements that were used for debugging purposes.
+This will help clean up the code and avoid unnecessary console output in production.

 ### Recent Updates

 - **Support for Separate Forms:** The extension now supports two forms—one for feedback and another for requests—ensuring that the correct data structure is sent to the Notion database.
 - **Enhanced Field Handling:** The extension now properly handles additional fields such as `requestDetails`, `notes`, and `budget`, ensuring that all necessary information is captured and sent.
+- **Enhanced Error Handling:** Added conditional checks for the `budget` field in the `sendDataToNotion` function to prevent errors when the field is undefined.

 ## Troubleshooting